leonstel/leonstel.github.io/drafts/gmap2.md

 Read the comments what the function do.
 The body code of the functions will be discussed in following articles.
 I hope this gives a concise impression what this instance does

+The ```private googleMaps: google.maps.Map;``` property contains the raw google map object.
+The function uses this object to make something happend on google maps like adding markers or change center etc.

 ```
 export class GoogleMapsInstance {